How to Calm Anxiety

 As far as the causes of agoraphobia are concerned, it is often read that genetic factors or a disturbed balance of neurotransmitters in the brain can play a role.
 Much more often, however, this fear is attributed to negative learning experiences in childhood and adolescence.
 Agoraphobia often worsens if left untreated because sufferers are trapped in certain thought circles.
 In extreme cases, these even lead to recurring panic attacks.
 Breaking these self-reinforcing vicious circles is, therefore, one of the most essential tasks in treating agoraphobia.

 The standard treatment for agoraphobia is a combination of psychotherapy and pharmacotherapy.
 However, especially if agoraphobia is diagnosed early, good healing successes are possible.

 However, this is not the only way to get rid of agoraphobia.
-Those who suffer from anxiety disorder for a long time and don’t want medication or exposure therapy can also overcome their fears more gentler and usually even faster.
+Those who have suffered from anxiety disorder for a long time and don’t want medication or exposure therapy can also overcome their fears gentler and usually even faster.

 We are talking about a new form of therapy that explicitly uses the neuroplasticity of the human brain to unlearn agoraphobia.
 Neuroplasticity is the ability of the human brain to rewire itself into old age.
 The first episode of our online course, THE ANXIETY CURE, will teach how this therapy works and why it is sometimes clearly superior to conventional psychotherapeutic methods.
 You can watch the video HERE for free.
 You can also find more valuable information on what else you should definitely look out for in agoraphobia in a detailed blog article that we have linked for you here.